 Wealthfront 1000: Available now for taxable accounts of $1,000,000, the Wealthfront 1000 utilizes up to 1000 stocks from the S&P 1500 combined with the Vanguard Small-Cap ETF (VB) to provide US stock market coverage equivalent to Vanguard’s Total Stock Market ETF (VTI).

-Wealthfront has written a few research oriented white papers on the topic of tax loss harvesting.
-They conclude that a portfolio including Wealthfront’s Daily Tax-Loss Harvesting service and Tax-Optimized Direct Indexing service could add up to 2.03% annually in additional investment returns (compared to VTI only).
+Wealthfront has written a few research oriented white papers on the topic of tax-loss harvesting.
+They conclude that a portfolio including Wealthfront’s Daily Tax-Loss Harvesting service and Tax-Optimized Direct Indexing service could add up to 2.03% annually in additional investment returns (compared to VTI only)

-Path by Wealthfront (+ Wealthfront Portfolio Review)
+Path (+ Wealthfront Portfolio Review)

 Path allows you to link all of your external financial accounts through your Wealthfront Dashboard.
 The service can then evaluate your accounts to measure four important metrics: